 Created with a European-inspired exterior, the Rio features a black mesh grille and swept-back headlights.
 The bumpers contain black inserts, and black bodyside moldings are installed.
 The Rio’s profile exhibits what Kia calls a subtle wedge shape, with sculpted arches at each fender.

-The Rio has an independent front suspension, a semi-independent rear suspension, and front and rear stabilizer bars.
 Body-colored mirrors and standard 14-inch tires are installed.
-Full wheel covers appear on the LX sedan, and power steering is standard only on that model.
 Options include 15-inch wheels, all-disc brakes, fog lamps and a rear spoiler.
 On the Rio SX, 16-inch alloy wheels can be installed.
 Mudguards, a front mask, a hood protector and wheel locks are among the available accessories.
+Power steering is standard only on the LX.

 Increased exterior dimensions translate to more interior capacity in the five-passenger Rio.
 In fact, Kia claims the Rio has greater interior space than the larger Honda Civic and Toyota Corolla (though it competes more directly with the cheaper Honda Fit and Toyota Yaris).
-With 11.9 cubic feet of cargo space, the trunk is 30 percent roomier than the prior-generation Rio.
+The Rio has 11.9 cubic feet of cargo space.
 The Fit, a hatchback, has 21.3 cubic feet of cargo space (with all seats in the upright position), while the Yaris sedan has 12.9 cubic feet of cargo space.

-Standard equipment includes an eight-way manually adjustable driver’s seat, variable intermittent wipers and a rear-window defroster.
-Additional features in the LX sedan include air conditioning, a CD stereo with four speakers, a tilt steering column and a 60/40-split, folding rear seat.
-An optional Power Package for the LX adds power windows and door locks, remote keyless entry, heated power mirrors, door-mounted tweeter speakers, twin map lamps and a holder for sunglasses.
+Standard equipment includes variable intermittent wipers and a rear-window defroster.
+Additional features in the LX sedan include air conditioning, a CD stereo with four speakers, a tilt steering column and a 60/40-split folding rear seat.
+An optional Power Package for the LX adds power windows and door locks, remote keyless entry, heated power mirrors and door-mounted tweeter speakers.

 The Rio’s 1.6-liter four-cylinder features variable valve timing and produces 110 horsepower and 107 pounds-feet of torque.
 Either a five-speed manual gearbox or a four-speed automatic transmission can be installed.
 Base models are available only with the manual transmission.

 Seat-mounted side-impact airbags, side curtain airbags and front seat belt pretensioners are standard.
 All five seating positions get three-point belts.
-All-disc antilock brakes are optional.
+All-disc antilock brakes are optional on all but the base model.
 The standard brake setup includes front discs and rear drums.

 Ride comfort is another plus.
 Even when the road surface gets rough, the Rio’s suspension absorbs many imperfections.